felias-fogg/dw-link/docs/manual.md

 dw-server.py -g
 ```

 The script will try to discover a dw-link adapter connected to a serial line.
-After that it starts gede, and then it forwards the serial connection over TCP/IP to gede, which will present you with the following window.
+After that, it starts gede, and then it forwards the serial connection over TCP/IP to gede, which will present you with the following window.

 ![gede-start](pics/gede-start.png)